d2: Improving Reasoning in Diffusion Language Models via Trajectory Likelihood Estimation: Experiments

+\textbf{Experimental Setup.}~We finally evaluate \dtwoanyorder on a larger any-order dLLM finetuned from LLaDA-8B-Instruct using the token-efficient training algorithm of \citet{arriola2026set} (detailed recipe in Appendix \ref{app:subsubsec_any_order_causal_llada_finetune}); we refer to this finetuned model as any-order causal LLaDA.
+We then compare \dtwoanyorder against diffu-GRPO on GSM8K, evaluating test-set accuracy across fixed intervals of a constant total compute budget (measured in FLOPs).

+\textbf{Results.}~As illustrated in Figure \ref{fig:d2_anyorder_gsm8k}, \dtwoanyorder consistently improves GSM8K test accuracy within the allocated compute budget, whereas diffu-GRPO fails to achieve meaningful gains.
+This stark contrast highlights the critical importance of exact trajectory likelihood estimation for successful RL in diffusion-based language models.

-\textbf{Experimental Setup.}~To test d2-StepMerge's effect on improving DLM's reasoning capacity, we follow~\cite{zhao2025d1} in using LLaDA-8B-Instruct~\citep{nie2025large} as the base model and apply different RL post-training algorithms on top of it for four reasoning benchmarks, including two mathematical reasoning benchmarks (GSM8K~\citep{cobbe2021gsm8k} and MATH500~\citep{lightman2023let}), and two logical reasoning benchmarks (Countdown and Sudoku).
+\textbf{Experimental Setup.}~To test \dtwostepmerge's effect on improving DLM's reasoning capacity, we follow~\citet{zhao2025d1} in using LLaDA-8B-Instruct~\citep{nie2025large} as the base model and apply different RL post-training algorithms on top of it for four reasoning tasks, including two mathematical reasoning benchmarks (GSM8K~\citep{cobbe2021gsm8k} and MATH500~\citep{lightman2023let}), and two logical reasoning benchmarks (Countdown and Sudoku).
 For both training and evaluation, two tokens are generated at each time step.
 We use a group size of 6, and each batch contains 16 questions.
-We track the compute requirements (measured in Floating-Point Operations, i.e., FLOPs) and evaluate the test set performance of different methods for every fixed FLOP interval.
+Consistent with the protocol in Section~\ref{subsec:exp_d2_anyorder}, we maintain a constant compute budget (measured in FLOPs) and evaluate the model's test set performance at fixed FLOP intervals.
+See more details in Appendix \ref{app:subsec_d2_stepmerge_details}.

-\textbf{Baselines.}~To benchmark our proposed framework, we compare d2 against a diverse set of baselines.
-Specifically, we include the original LLaDA, LLaDA 1.5~\citep{zhu2025llada}, a low-variance direct preference optimization~\citep{rafailov2023direct} post-training algorithm, d1~\citep{zhao2025d1}, a hybrid method that combines supervised fine-tuning on the s1k~\citep{muennighoff2025s1} long chain-of-thought data with diffu-GRPO, as well as wd1~\citep{tang2025wd1}, which reformulates policy optimization as a weighted likelihood objective to eliminate the dependence on policy ratios.
+\textbf{Baselines.}~To benchmark our proposed framework, we compare \dtwo against a diverse set of baselines.
+Specifically, we include the original LLaDA, LLaDA 1.5~\citep{zhu2025llada}, a low-variance direct preference optimization~\citep{rafailov2023direct} post-training algorithm, d1~\citep{zhao2025d1}, a hybrid method that combines supervised finetuning on the s1k~\citep{muennighoff2025s1} long chain-of-thought data with diffu-GRPO, as well as wd1~\citep{tang2025wd1}, which reformulates policy optimization as a weighted likelihood objective to eliminate the dependence on policy ratios.